 “Not every run should be the same in your training,” explained James Dodds, a marathoner and running coach at Rogue Running based in Austin, Texas.
 “Knowing which pace to run on easy days and which to run on hard days will ensure you are both fit for race day [and] not injured from the training.”

 So, how can you figure out what your optimal running paces are and if you’re hitting them?
 For starters, it’s more about how you feel rather than specific numbers, though those shouldn’t be entirely ignored, either.

 To find out more, read what running coaches have to say about identifying optimal running paces.

 Why is it important to know your optimal running paces?

 Optimal training paces may be most helpful for new runners who have at least two to three weeks of training under their belts.
-Nike Running Coach Jes Woods said that when you're starting out, running by feel and effort is ideal, especially as runners will begin to correlate paces with perceived effort (or how hard each pace feels) as training progresses.
+Nike Running coach Jes Woods said that when you’re starting out, running by feel and effort is ideal, especially as runners will begin to correlate paces with perceived effort (or how hard each pace feels) as training progresses.

 How can you identify your optimal running paces?

 The best way to find your optimal running paces is to do a time trial on a track, according to both Dodds and Woods.
-You want to do a new time trial every training cycle or season, which typically resets when you begin training for a new race or distance.
+You’ll want to do a new time trial every training cycle or season, which typically resets when you begin training for a new race or distance.

 So, how do you do a time trial?
-Woods recommended running around the track as fast and as well as you can.
-When you complete your trial, record your finish time and plug it into a pace calculator.
+Woods recommended running around the track as fast and as best as you can.
+Once you complete your trial, record your finish time and plug it into a pace calculator.
 Not only will it generate your optimal half marathon and marathon race paces, for example, but it will also propose optimal paces for other training runs (such as recovery and tempo runs) based on your time trial splits.
 Or, for beginners, a pace calculator can help you get an idea of what pace to aim for as you gradually increase mileage.